Repeat after me: Be the bigger person. Be the bigger person.

-Who can resist the urge to look at their ex's Facebook page?
-Admit it.
+Who can resist the urge to look at their ex's Facebook page after a breakup?
 It calls your name and whispers, "Check me out!"
 No harm, right?

 An astute researcher in England begs to differ.
-A recent study concluded that the more time you spend on your ex's Facebook page, the more psychological distress you experience, the greater your desire for your ex and the more difficulty you have moving on.
+One study concluded that the more time you spend on your ex's Facebook page, the more psychological distress you experience, the greater your desire for your ex, and the more difficulty you have moving on.

-Admit it.
-You are not really surprised.
-That's because most of us realize that the toxic connections we have with our exes are stoked by talking about, thinking about and looking at stuff about them.
+You shouldn't really be surprised.
+That's because most of us realize that the toxic connections we have with our exes are stoked by talking about, thinking about, and looking at stuff about them.
 While lurking on their Facebook page may not morph itself into stalking, it's just not healthy.

 - Don't post things about your ex online.
 Posting about your ex online is just asking for trouble.
 If you want to have a private conversation about your ex with a friend, that's great.
 Just don't use a social media platform for it.
-Your goal should be to decrease the time you spend ex-watching and ex-bashing... the sooner, the better.
+Your goal should be to decrease the time you spend ex-watching and ex-bashing.

-- Don't "friend" your ex's new girlfriend on Facebook.
+- Don't "friend" your ex's new girlfriend.
 This may seem self-evident, but you'd be surprised by how many people fall into this trap.
-Keep reading ...

 - Do consider cancelling your Facebook account.
 Remove yourself from Facebook and similar sites entirely if you know staying away from your ex is going to be really tough for you.
 Do you really need to know where the high school friends you haven't seen in a million years got drunk last Saturday night?